sanjeev0181/Devops-roboshop-project/p-devops/learn-shell/README.md

     sed -i -e 's|bin|BIN|g' passwd
     sed -i -e '10s|bin|BIN|g' passwd
 Instead of | we can use / , ?, :, ;, #, @

+Problem:
+1. If input is not given then script should fail
+2.